-Like any side hustle you start, there is almost always going to be some kind of financial cost involved.
+Like any side hustle you start, there is almost always going to be some financial cost involved.

-The great thing about drop shipping is that it can cost as much or as little as you want it to.
+The great thing about drop shipping is that it can cost as much or as little as you want.

-As you’ll see in this article you don’t need to have everything I list here.
-However, as you grow your business some of these tools may become necessary to have to help you grow your business and take it to the next level.
+As you’ll see in this article, you don’t need to have everything I list here.
+However, as you grow your business, some of these tools may become necessary to help you grow your business and take it to the next level.

-So if you’re looking to feel things out as to how it could end up costing you to start your own dropship business then keep reading.
+So if you’re looking to feel things out how it could cost you to start your own dropship business, then keep reading.

 3 Dropshipping Cost You Don’t Have to Pay For